groboclown/pipit/docs/refactor.md

       shared between any service.
 * Timers.
     * A way to register a callback/promise to fire when a timer triggers.
+    * When triggered, makes a service invocation (service name, action, parameters).
     * Stable outside of a single Node server.
 * Event Bus
     * Polling and publishing events.
 Like what the Inbox is.

+# Near-Term Refactoring

+In the near term, some more practical things can be done:

+* The invocation handler should allow for a final parameter, which is a deferred promise, that is invoked when the connection completes.
+If the final sending of the data works just fine, then the deferred promise is resolved.
+If the sending of data fails (say, the socket pipe was closed before the data was sent), then the deferred promise is rejected.
+    * This will allow long poll actions to correctly clean themselves up.
+If the endpoint on the socket was disconnected before the data was sent, then the long-polled object can be re-inserted into the top of the queue.
+    * Actually, this needs to be rethought.